CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

 this to your own address!

 ```
-dns-ret             <FULL or HDRS>
+dsn-ret             <FULL or HDRS>
 ```

-The `dns-ret` setting determines whether the delivery status notification holds the complete email message (this can create very large bounce messages!) or just the message headers from the original email (which is recommended).
+The `dsn-ret` setting determines whether the delivery status notification holds the complete email message (this can create very large bounce messages!) or just the message headers from the original email (which is recommended).
 Possible values are FULL (full original email message) and HDRS (just the headers).

-The standard value of `dns-notify` is NEVER, which means that MailerQ does not send bounce messages by default.
+The standard value of `dsn-notify` is NEVER, which means that MailerQ does not send bounce messages by default.
 You have to change the configuration to make it work.
-However, when the feature is disabled in the config file, it is still possible to set DNS settings on a per message level.
-This can be done by adding dsn properties to the JSON or in the MIME headers.
+However, when the feature is disabled in the config file, it is still possible to set DSN settings on a per message level.
+This can be done by adding DSN properties to the JSON or in the MIME headers.

 Settings set in the message JSON or MIME headers override the settings in your config file.
-Meaning that if in your config file the `dns-notify` is set to "NEVER" and in the message to "FAILURE", a notification will be sent when MailerQ fails to deliver the message.
+Meaning that if in your config file the `dsn-notify` is set to "NEVER" and in the message to "FAILURE", a notification will be sent when MailerQ fails to deliver the message.